Get Rid of Whiteflies on House Plants

 The adults are susceptible to insecticides.
 Use Bonide® Insecticidal Soap Ready to Use Spray made for indoor plants.
 Spray every 2-3 days for 4 weeks or as needed.
 Make sure your plant is listed on the product label.
 Read the label carefully and follow the manufacturer's directions for use.

-Put a Sticky Whitefly Trap on a stake in each pot of an infested plant to catch them.
+Put a yellow sticky whitefly trap on a stake in each pot of an infested plant to catch them.

 Whiteflies are attracted to the bright yellow color and once they land on the sticky surface...they're stuck.

-These sticky traps are affective in attracting catching flying pests -- whiteflies, thrips and fungus gnats.
-They're safe to use indoors and in the greenhouse.
+These sticky traps are effective in attracting and catching flying pests -- whiteflies, thrips and fungus gnats.
+They're safe to use indoors.

 1. Home